 - Explain how the product works

 How to Use Video at Every Stage of the Funnel

-When using an explainer video for the first stage of the sales cycle, it’s important to spend the bulk of the message getting the word out about your brand, product/service, and why viewers need you.
+When using an explainer video or any marketing video for the first stage of the sales funnel, it’s important to spend the bulk of the message getting the word out about your brand, product/service, and why viewers need you.

 This is your opportunity to make a stellar first impression with a potential customer.
 It’s key to have a CTA (call to action) at the end that drives viewers to the next stage of your sales funnel.

 If you want to know how to use your CTA most effectively, check out this article.